 Code of Student Conduct

-You are subject to the UMUC Policy 151.00, "Code of Student Conduct".
-Visit UMUC's Code of Student Conduct for more information.
+You are subject to the UMGC Policy 151.00, "Code of Student Conduct".
+Visit UMGC's Code of Student Conduct for more information.

 You are responsible for obtaining information about quizzes and examination schedules and policies.